Initial Point Of Contact (IPOC)

 The Early Help Pathway Practitioner and Early Help Pathway Manger will work with the families and the referrers to ensure that they consent to the involvement of Early Help Services and that families and children are key in identifying the type of help and support they need.
 They will ensure families get the help they need, when they need it, by case mapping and developing plans that will help them broker services that will support the family in achieving the best outcomes for a child.

-When services have completed work with families, the ‘Thrive in Touch' service, which is part of the Family Information Service and EHITS, will continue to touch base with families as the child grows to ensure that if they need help in the future this happens swiftly, and reduces vulnerable families yo-yoing in and out of Children’s Specialist Services.
+When services have completed work with families, the ‘Thrive in Touch' service will continue to touch base with families as the child grows to ensure that if they need help in the future this happens swiftly, and reduces vulnerable families yo-yoing in and out of Children’s Specialist Services.

 For further information about the Early Help Pathway team and the early help offer please phone 020 8871 7899.